 A Disney World injury attorney can recommend a structured settlement broker that has the child’s best interest in mind.
 This is another advantage of hiring a Disney accident lawyer, instead of taking on Disney by yourself.

-Does Cheerleader Struck in the Head by a Flying Umbrella at Disney Have a Case?
+Does a Cheerleader Struck in the Head by a Flying Umbrella at Disney Have a Case?

 The following information is according to WFAA news:

 In May 2019, Gabrielle Langston went to cheerleading competition at Walt Disney World in Florida.
 She was 13 years old.
 Langston said that as she was getting off a bus with her teammates.
 At that time, a strong storm picked up a large wooden shade umbrella.
 There, she suffered a head injury that her family says was caused by a flying umbrella that struck her.
 Her mother said that the umbrella was not properly secured with pins or weights.

 Now here’s my take on it.
 Does she have a case against Walt Disney World?